 The Action Alternative would have an adverse effect on architectural resources.
-Mitigation measures for architectural resources are not yet developed.
-UDOT will coordinate with the Utah SHPO, tribes, or other consulting parties, as appropriate, to develop specific mitigation measures for the architectural resources that would have adverse effects from the project.
+UDOT coordinated with the Utah SHPO, the Farmington Historic Commission, the Clark Lane Historical Preservation Association, the Salt Lake County CLG, tribes, and other consulting parties, as appropriate, to develop specific mitigation measures for the architectural resources that would have adverse effects from the project.
+These mitigation measures are documented in the MOA, which is included in Appendix 3I, Cultural Resources Correspondence, of this EIS.